Corporate governance practices.

 - Relevant policies, procedures and governance materials.

-We undertake a rigorous evaluation of our Board, its committees, the directors and the Chairman every year, to assess their performance.
-The Chairman usually leads this process, supported by the Group Company Secretary.
+We undertake a rigorous evaluation of our Board, its committees, the directors and the Chair every year, to assess their performance.
+The Chair usually leads this process, supported by the Group Company Secretary.

 At least once every three years, we ask an independent consultancy to carry out our evaluation.
 They interview each Board member.